Parental Control¶

 Click Parental Control at the top to return to the Parental Control page.

 You will see the final configuration.
-You can modify the existing profiles and rulesets, or add new ones.
+Parental Control is now taking effect as per the schedule.
+You can modify existing profiles and rulesets, or add new ones as required.

 Troubleshooting¶

-If your configured settings do not take effect, check the following possible reasons.
+If your configured settings fail to take effect, check the following possible causes.

 -

-Browsers and operating systems maintain DNS caches, so changes may take time to take effect.
-You can clear the cache to apply changes immediately.
+Browsers and operating systems maintain DNS caches, which may delay the application of configuration changes.
+Clear the DNS cache to apply changes immediately.

 -